heimrichhannot/contao-utils-bundle/README.md

 # contao/dca/tl_example.php
 use HeimrichHannot\UtilsBundle\Dca\AuthorField;

-AuthorField::register('tl_example', [
+AuthorField::register('tl_example')
-    'type' => AuthorField::TYPE_USER, // can be change to TYPE_MEMBER to set a frontend member instead of a backend user 'fieldNamePrefix' => '', // custom prefix for the field name 'useDefaultLabel' => true, // set to false to disable the default label and set a custom label in your dca translations 'exclude' => true,
+    ->setType(AuthorField::TYPE_MEMBER) // can be one of TYPE_USER (default) or TYPE_MEMBER.
+Use TYPE_MEMBER to set a frontend member instead of a backend user
+    ->setFieldNamePrefix('example') // custom prefix for the field name ->setUseDefaultLabel(false) // set to false to disable the default label and set a custom label in your dca translations ->setExclude(false) // set the dca field exclude option ->setSearch(false) // set the dca field search option ->setFilter(false) // set the dca field filter option ;
-    'search' => true,
-    'filter' => true,
-]);
 ```

 ## Documentation